 Academically we focus on the patient pathway, enabling you to gain a greater understanding of your patient’s journey, conditions, treatment and the future roles of imaging.
 The study of research and investigative methods is integrated throughout the four year course.
 We also consider the ways in which radiographic practice is developed, the standards that exist and the research that supports it.

 The stage four research activity will support you to develop a critical approach to practice.
 Radiographic Reporting introduces the highly specialist roles in radiography and the professional, medico-legal and ethical implications of such developments.
 Advancing Professional Practice in Radiography extends awareness of the work setting, the wider healthcare community and underpins the promotion of lifelong learning and professional development.
 The practice education at this stage presents similar scenarios to those encountered by a newly qualified radiographer to promote a seamless transition to working life.

-4 Highers at BBBC (BCCC for widening access entry) including English or another English based subject and two from Maths, Biology, Chemistry, Human Biology and Physics.
+4 Highers at BBBC including English or another English based subject and two from Maths, Biology (or Human Biology), Chemistry and Physics.

 You will need to attend a selection visit and interview.

 You will require a satisfactory criminal record check from Disclosure Scotland to show that you are suitable for this type of course.
 Contact Disclosure Scotland for details on the type you would need.

 You will need a health check and provide evidence of immunisation.
 Visit the institution's website for details.

 School of Health Sciences